nicklafferty/craftycody/content/life/playa-del-carmen-mexico.md

 Another great thing about Playa is that it's a 40-minute ferry ride to Cozumel, which also has lots of activities, restaurants, and shopping.

 Both places are beautiful and look like postcards so to speak.
 I would take the time to download Duolingo and brush up on some Spanish.
 It will help a ton.
-Also, it's hot and humid all of the time so pack accordingly.
+Also, it's hot and very humid and most places do not have AC so pack accordingly.

 And only drink **bottled water** or soda.